 The White House and the U.S. Treasury Department have outlined the goals of President Joe Biden’s tax plan, which include provisions to raise corporate taxes and eliminate incentives that allow companies to move profits overseas.
 These moves would mark the first major tax hike since the early 1990s.
 As a presidential candidate in 2020, Biden had also called for raising taxes on those earning more than $400,000, while benefiting lower-income families with tax credits for health insurance, childcare, long-term elderly care and first-homebuyers.
-Let’s break down what the Made in America Tax Plan could mean for American corporations and you.
+Let’s break down what the various tax proposals of the Biden administration could mean for American corporations and you.

 Note: This is a developing story, and we will continue to update the article as more information becomes available.

 No matter what happens in Washington, it may make sense for you and your family to find a financial advisor to help you make the most of your money.
 SmartAsset can help you find a qualified advisor in your area with our free financial advisor matching service.

 While a formal tax package has not yet been officially released, a number of proposals have been released that would bring big changes to the tax structure of the United States.

 This comprehensive overhaul of the tax code is broad in scope, and it will impact corporations, employees, industries and taxpayers.

 Here are the broad-strokes planks in the forthcoming economic plan from the Biden White House: